Charlotte Tilbury Is Finally Launching A Light Version Of Her Magic Cream

 The biggest difference, of course, is in the formula: You'll instantly feel the difference in the airy yet deeply hydrating texture.
 Plus, the Magic Cream Light has a couple of star ingredients its richer predecessor doesn't, like coconut alkanes — a natural alternative to silicone derived from coconut oil — and plant-derived (crambe) seed oil.

-Priced at USD $100, the Magic Cream Light will launch June 16 at CharlotteTilbury.com and at all retailers on June 25.
+Priced at £75, the Magic Cream Light will launch 16th June at CharlotteTilbury.com and at all retailers on 25th June.
 Considering the success of the Magic Cream and the 8,000-person waitlist for its sister serum, you'll definitely want to keep tabs on this release if you're hoping to snag a bottle without waiting for a restock.

 Advertisement